CostasChaitas/DistributedGeobroker/kubernetes/ansible/README.md

 sudo ansible-playbook set-up-addons.yaml
 ```

-In order to deploy the application run the following command:
+In order to deploy the application, please specify the desired Docker image in the **./cluster/cluster-deployment.yaml** file.
+Then, run the following command:
 ```
 sudo ansible-playbook full-set-up.yaml
 ```